-11. During the review, OVIC staff provided the Agency with their initial view that further information would likely be released in the documents because:
+11. During the review, OVIC staff provided the Agency with their initial view that further information would likely be released in the documents because redacted information in the documents was largely factual in nature, and the deliberative material would not be contrary to the public interest to disclose because it only contains a high-level assessment.